pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/pulumi-kubernetes-operator.md

 ## Deploy the Pulumi Kubernetes Operator

-The operator is composed of:
+The operator configuration is composed of:

 - A ServiceAccount for identity,
 - A Role and RoleBinding to the ServiceAccount for RBAC, and